Papaya Global: Products and services

 Papaya Global provides a cloud-based platform for managing global workforce payments and payroll.
 Its services include payroll processing in over 160 countries, contractor management, Employer of Record (EOR) solutions, and equity administration tools.
 The platform is designed to support compliance with local labor laws and tax regulations across jurisdictions.

 Operations

-PAPAYA Global is headquartered in New York, USA, with additional offices in Hong Kong, Herzliya (Israel), London, Austin (USA), Krakow, Melbourne, India, Singapore, and Barcelona.
+Papaya Global is headquartered in New York City, with additional offices in Hong Kong, Herzliya (Israel), London, Austin (Texas), Krakow, Melbourne, India, Singapore, and Barcelona.
 As of 2024, the company employed approximately 832 people.